 I also liked that this book included the topic of mental health and seemed to handle it well.
 Grey was struggling with depression and suicidal thoughts (plus one actual attempt at the very beginning), and the book really delved into his mind in order to explain what depression feels like, or at least what it felt like to him.
 And Saint, while not quite depressed, had his own struggles too, trying to cope with not knowing who he was, with not being human, with grief for all the men he loved, and with the insecurity of feeling like no one could love the monster that he saw himself as.

-*SPOILER ALERT (I’m going to discuss the mood/feel of the book and whether it has a happy ending or not)* That being said, this book wasn’t the dark, heart-wrenching thing I thought it would be and didn’t make me particularly emotional.
-I’m not saying it had no emotion—there were scenes that made me smile and frown and feel for the characters—but it was more hopeful and sweet than dark, with a supportive, near-perfect type of romance (that does not cure Grey’s depression but does help him see light in the darkness) and “beautifully flawed” characters.
-So while it could be triggering for anyone with depression or suicidal thoughts, the overall story was not a depressing one.
-This is neither good nor bad, it just depends on what type of characters, story, and outlook on mental illness you’re looking for.
-However, I do tend to have a high tolerance for emotion/flaws/darkness/pain in books, so keep that in mind. *END SPOILER ALERT*
+*SPOILER ALERT (I’m going to discuss the mood/feel of the book and whether it has a happy ending or not)* That being said, this book wasn’t the dark, heart-wrenching thing I was expecting from all the other reviews I’d read.
+It was more hopeful and sweet with a supportive romance (that does not cure Grey’s depression but does help him see light in the darkness).
+So while it could be triggering for anyone with depression or suicidal thoughts, the overall story was not a depressing one in the end. *END SPOILER ALERT*

 Last but not least, I want to mention that I loved the beautiful, lyrical style of writing.
 It was still plenty easy to understand, but the descriptions of the characters, the emotions, the passion, the intimacy, etc. were wonderful.